craigspaeth/nap/README.md

 nap.package();
 ````

-Some express.js app based examples can be found in the [examples folder](https://github.com/craigspaeth/nap/tree/master/examples).
+Some express.js based examples can be found in the [examples folder](https://github.com/craigspaeth/nap/tree/master/examples).

 ## Installation